beldar/arduino-plant-monitoring/README.md

 ### 3. Installing Node.js

-Go to https://nodejs.org/en/ and click the big green button `v4.4.1 LTS`.
+Go to https://nodejs.org/en/ and click the big green button for the LTS (Long Term Support) version.
 This will download the installer for Node.js.
 Run the installer and follow the wizard.

-Once installed you should be able to open up the command line and type `node -v` and it should return `v4.4.1` or whatever version you installed earlier.
+Once installed you should be able to open up the command line and type `node -v` and it should return `v6.10.1` or whatever version you installed earlier.
 You should also be able to check the version of NPM with `npm -v`.

 We will now install the Node.js app and start communicating using Johnny-Five.